Art and Design

 Useful website: www.edexcel.com

-Assessment: Students must choose one starting point from a choice of seven provided by Edexcel.
+Assessment: Students must choose one starting point from a concept chosen by Edexcel.
 They have four weeks of preparation time and ten hours of supervised examination time.

 Content of course: Students are taught techniques and ways of working which build skill and confidence and enable them to work independently and tackle longer more complex units of work.
 Throughout the course the Sketch Book will play a vital part in reading and developing ideas used in the units.
-Pupils will work in both 2 and 3 dimensions.
+Pupils will work in both 2 and 3 dimensions, and demonstrate a range of different materials and processes.

 Welcome to the world of Business.
 It’s what’s happening now!